Unlock the Secret to a Lush, Healthy Lawn

 – If your lawn is new and the grass is still becoming established.
 Wait at least 1 year before aerating a new lawn.

 – If your lawn has a heavy thatch layer (over 1/2 inch thick).
-Aerating a heavily thatched lawn can make the problem worse.
+Aerating a heavily thatched lawn can make the problem worse. - How do I know if my lawn needs aeration?

 Here are signs your lawn may need aeration: Spongy feel or thatch buildup, water pooling on the surface, thin, yellowing, or unhealthy grass despite proper care, or difficulty penetrating the soil.